thugtechies/Thug-Techies/README.md

 <p align="center">
   💻 Passionate about learning programming and building cool projects<br>
   🚀 Interested in web development, APIs, and automation<br>
-  🎨 Enjoy experimenting with aesthetic designs (cyberpunk, pixel, greyish themes)<br>
+  🎨 Enjoy experimenting with aesthetic designs<br>
   📱 Curious about WhatsApp bots, custom commands, and creative integrations<br>
   🌱 Currently exploring how to improve my coding skills step by step<br>
 </p>